What is Narcissistic Abuse?

 One of the most common things we hear from our clients when they come to see us is that they are fearful of engaging a lawyer because of how the narcissist will react.
 They say their narcissist said things like ‘he/she said we did not need to involve lawyers, that it was a waste of money’, ‘he/she thought it was better for the children that we sorted it out ourselves’.
 Then, after our client has engaged our services our clients tell us that their narcissistic ex made them feel guilty that they engaged a lawyer, saying things like ‘you’ve dragged this out by getting a lawyer’, ‘they just want your money’ or ‘you’ll regret getting a lawyer.
 I’m going to drag this through court until your broke’.

 Lastly, do not engage with the narcissist when they are having one of their narcissistic rages.
 You can’t reason with them so do not try to.

 If you find your ex trying to bate you to react in order to create unnecessary drama and conflict, don’t take the bait.
 Stop all communication immediately. by walking away, hanging up or stop texting them.

+You need to be Brief when communicating with a narcissist because they try and manipulate what you say to achieve the outcome they want.
 Ensure the sole focus is in relation to issues concerning the care and welfare of the children.

 If the narcissist tries to raise issues which do not relate to the care of the children in a message, do not reply to that portion of the message.